 Since ETFs have are passively managed, it follows the management fees will also be lower than they will be with actively managed mutual funds.
 Passive management just costs less.

-Mutual funds also have 12(b)-1 fees (annual marketing or distribution fees normally amounting to .25 to 1% of the fund’s value.
+Mutual funds also have 12(b)-1 fees (annual marketing or distribution fees normally amounting to .25 to 1 percent of the fund’s value.
 They may be small, but they can add up over 20 to 30 years.
 Mutual funds sometimes have redemption fees on the back end, when the fund’s positions are liquidated, and those fees are more substantial, usually several percentage points.
 ETFs have neither, which can increase your rate of return, especially over the long term.

 Drawback to ETFs